Header Ad Section

 How ORM Works?

-1. Data: Stores the object’s properties.
+1. Data: This stores the object's properties.

 What is an ORM Tool?